 There's been a lot of talk about sodium lately.
 In fact, the U.S. Food & Drug Administration is considering stepping in and forcing food makers to cut back on the amount of sodium they add to their products.

-As the registered dietitian for Diet-to-Go, I am pleased to report that our low-fat traditional menu and vegetarian low-fat menu continue to meet the recommended guidelines for sodium.
+As the registered dietitian for Diet-to-Go, I am pleased to report that our Balance menu and vegetarian menu continue to meet the recommended guidelines for sodium.

 By most standards, Americans are urged to limit their daily intake of sodium to 2,400 milligrams - about one teaspoon.